-2. Second, scale it with equal increments.
-Here, the graph goes from the lowest number, 71, and a little bit lower, to the tallest number, 84.
+First we're going to draw an axis.
+It can be horizontal or vertical.
+I've made mine horizontal.
+You should also scale it with equal increments.
+So I've gone from the lowest number, 71, and a little bit lower, to the tallest number, 84.

-You can see that variability not only in the width of the boxes, but also in the total from the minimum to the maximum in each of these two data sets.
-So boxplots can be a sort of a summary distribution for the boys and for the girls.
+We can see that not only in the width of the boxes, but also in the total with from the minimum to the maximum in each of these two data sets.
+So we can use boxplots to use as sort of a summary distribution for the boys and for the girls.